 Roxanne Viel C. Santos Cua, 37, was elected as the Assistant Corporate Secretary of the Corporation on July 15, 2020.
 She joined Romulo Mabanta Buenaventura Sayoc & de los Angeles in 2017 and is an Associate.
-She graduated from the Ateneo de Manila University School of Law with a Juris Doctor degree in 2016 and was admitted to the Philippine Bar in 2017
+She graduated from the Ateneo de Manila University School of Law with a Juris Doctor degree in 2016 and was admitted to the Philippine Bar in 2017.

-The Executive Officers are appointed/elected by the Board of Directors at the organizational meeting following the stockholders' meeting, each to hold for a period of one (1) year.
+The Executive Officers are annointed/elected h by the Board of Directors at the organizational meeting following the The Executive Officers are stockholders' meeting, each to hold for a period o of one (1) year.
+Directors at the organizational meeting following the